Call me a scrooge but I’d never spend a lot of money on a micellar water. I just don’t see the point.

 All the do is cleanse the skin.
 They may be a godsend when you’re rushing to get ready in the morning, need to remove your makeup in the middle of the afternoon and have no water nearby or have sensitive skin that can’t tolerate most cleansers.

 But they’re still cleansers and you you know my philosophy about cleansers: skimp on them and splurge on antioxidants rich serums.
-Your skin will still be clean and have fewer wrinkles. 🙂
+Your skin will still be clean and have fewer wrinkles to boot. 🙂

 Pretty much all micellar waters contain a glycol, i.e. a type of alcohol that’s NOT drying for your skin.
 This alcohol does two things:

-- Improves solubility of the makeup into the surfactants: it gives the cleansing agents a boost so they remove your makeup better and faster.
+- It improves solubility of the makeup into the surfactants: It gives the cleansing agents a boost so they remove your makeup better and faster.

 Both Lancome Eau Micellaire Doucer and L’Oreal Paris Micellar Water Normal To Dry Skin use the same type of glycol, Hexylene Glycol.